-I propose instead to formulate a modification of PP2 that applies directly when one does have fully self-locating evidence: that is, more carefully, when the primary intension of one's evidence contains at most one center for each possible world.
+when one does have fully self-locating evidence: that is, more carefully, when the primary intension of one's evidence contains at most one center for each possible world.

-Lest this appear a radical move, let me emphasize that it is a natural interpretion of what Lewis (1980) himself says.
-He develops the Principal Principle in a setting where one's credences assign probabilities to possible worlds, and therefore do not explicitly distinguish different centers within each world.
+Lest this appear a radical move, let me emphasize that it is a natural development of what Lewis (1980) himself says.
+He states the Principal Principle in a setting where one's credences assign probabilities to possible worlds, and therefore do not explicitly distinguish different centers within each world.
 However, the point is not that his principle applies only in bizarre cases of complete self-locating ignorance!
 He applies it to ordinary coin-tossing cases, after all.
 Rather, uncentered possible worlds usually suffice because each such world comes with an implicit center, picked out by the agent's self-locating evidence.
 As Lewis says, we only need to use centers explicitly if we want to handle cases in which 'one's credence might be divided between different possibilities within a single world' (Lewis, 1980, p.
 268).
 So Lewis's principle applies when one's credences are not so divided, i.e. when one has fully self-locating evidence.
 Moreover, it applies no matter what the implicit centerings may be.
-My aim is to spell out this picture in detail, as Lewis does not.
+That's exactly the picture I want to spell out.